Algarve-Tourist.com

 The Palácio de Estoi

-The following day-trip destinations are further from Vilamoura, and to visit them a car is need.
+The following day-trip destinations are further from Vilamoura, and a car is needed to visit them.

 Carvoeiro is a popular family holiday destination which sits on one of the most stunning sections of the Algarve coastline.